 - Apply a stain and odour remover that is a bacterial/enzyme cleaner.

-Ammonia-based products should be avoided.
+Avoid ammonia-based products.
 Cat urine contains ammonia, and cleaning urine with an ammonia product will just encourage your cat to return to the area.

 If cat odour urine is a frequent problem, cat owners should take steps to prevent future recurrences.
 First, have the cat checked by a veterinarian who can identify any medical reason for urinating outside the litter tray or spraying.
 If medical causes are ruled out, there are several things that can minimise and prevent urine incidents.